• About

 5. Livermore Valley

 Located just 45 minutes east of San Francisco, Livermore Valley is one of the most easily-accessible wine regions in the Bay Area for local residents!
-The Livermore Valley is also one California’s oldest wine regions and is a cozy locale, filled with 40+ wineries – many of them boutique and family-run.
+The Livermore Valley is also one of California’s oldest wine regions and is a cozy locale, filled with 40+ wineries – many of them boutique and family-run.

 California wine regions that aren't Napa or Sonoma